irosgrim/irosgrim.github.io/posts/2023-10-27-sokoban-clone.md

 ---

 [Sokoban](https://en.wikipedia.org/wiki/Sokoban) is one of the first games I had installed on my first PC and I remember having lots of fun playing it.
-As a homage to a great puzzle, here is my own implementation.
+In tribute to this classic puzzle game, I've developed my own version.

-Since I found it was painful to create the maps/levels manually, I decided to make a level editor too.
+Creating maps by hand was a painful process, so it made sense to built a level editor as well.

 ### Link to source code: